ameyapb/pythonProgram/README.md

 # smartDirectoryManagementSystem
-A python automation project for Windows 10, where files an be sorted out based on their extensions.
+A python automation project for Windows 10, where files can be sorted out based on their extensions.

 Types of Extensions supported: Text, Images, Docs and Others